Concurrence fill and mode distribution of entanglement in neutrino oscillation: Entanglement Measures in terms of Oscillation Probabilities

 In the next step of our analysis, we turn to quantifying the various measures of entanglement that naturally arise in bipartite and tripartite systems relevant to three flavor neutrino oscillations.
 In many physical situations, oscillations effectively involve only two flavors.
 For instance, the $\nu_\mu \rightarrow \nu_\tau$ channel dominates in atmospheric neutrinos, while $\nu_e \rightarrow \nu_\mu$ governs solar neutrino transitions.
 For such two-flavor scenarios, several well established bipartite entanglement measures exist, including the von Neumann entropy, concurrence, and negativity.
 However, when extending from two to three flavors, the structure of quantum correlations becomes genuinely multipartite.
 In this regime, a richer set of entanglement diagnostics is required.
 Multipartite quantifiers such as the tangle, partial tangle, and concurrence fill offer a more complete geometric and algebraic description of how quantum correlations are shared among the three flavor modes. \begin{itemize} \item The tangle serves as a measure of genuine tripartite entanglement. \item The partial tangle captures how entanglement is distributed among different bipartitions. \item The concurrence fill quantifies the total amount of shared correlations beyond simple pairwise contributions. \end{itemize} In the following discussion, we introduce these measures explicitly and express them in terms of experimentally accessible oscillation probabilities.
 To do so systematically, we employ a density matrix formalism, which provides a natural and transparent framework for deriving all entanglement observables used in the subsequent analysis.

 The flavor state in Eq.~(\ref{eq:alphat-ent}) admits several natural bipartitions, allowing one to examine how quantum correlations are distributed among different subsets of flavor modes.
 To quantify these correlations, the essential tool is the reduced density matrix, obtained by tracing over one or more subsystems of the full state.
-Starting from the expression of density operator of a specific flavor state,
+Starting from the expression of the density operator of a specific flavor state,

-one may trace out selected flavor modes to obtain the reduced description relevant for a given partition.
+One may trace out selected flavor modes to obtain the reduced description relevant for a given partition.
 In this work, the primary focus is on the single flavor reduced density matrix, obtained by tracing over two of the three flavor modes.
-This quantity plays a central role because experimentally, neutrino detection is flavor selective, involving interactions of a single flavor at a time, and therefore the single mode density matrix contains all the information required to predict observable event rates.
-Furthermore, mostly the entanglement measures are constructed from this reduced density matrix provides a direct measure of how strongly the chosen flavor is entangled with the remaining modes.
-To make this concrete, we consider an initial muon-neutrino state $\nu_\mu$, as is relevant for accelerator-based long-baseline experiments such as DUNE.
+This quantity plays a central role because, experimentally, neutrino detection is flavor-selective, involving interactions with a single flavor at a time; therefore, the single mode density matrix contains all the information required to predict observable event rates.
+Furthermore, mostly the entanglement measures constructed from this reduced density matrix provide a direct measure of how strongly the chosen flavor is entangled with the remaining modes.
+To make this concrete, we consider an initial muon-neutrino state, $\nu_\mu$, relevant for accelerator-based long-baseline experiments such as DUNE.
 Under three-flavor mixing and propagation, the corresponding time-evolved density matrix takes the explicit form~\cite{Konwar:2024nrd, Li:2021epj}:

 Using this density‐matrix representation, the survival and transition probabilities follow directly as the diagonal elements of $\rho_{\mu}(t)$,

 which satisfies probability conservation identity $\sum_{\beta} P_{\alpha \to \beta} =1$.